-We told you last summer about the R22 phase out and with warmer temperatures approaching, Service Experts Heating & Air Conditioning wanted to remind you of your courses of action.
+Last summer we told you about the R22 phase out and with warmer temperatures approaching, Service Experts Heating & Air Conditioning wanted to remind you of your courses of action.

-If you have an AC system installed before 2010, it probably uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
+If you have an AC system installed prior to 2010, it most likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
 The United States EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

 Beginning in 2010, the making and importing of R22 was prohibited and by 2020, R22 will basically no longer be allowed.

-The cost of R22 is going up because of the decreasing supply, and will no longer be available for use at all by 2020.
+The cost of R22 is going up because of the reducing supply, and will not be accessible for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your AC equipment was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
-However, if your air conditioner was manufactured before January 2010, you have a couple options:
+If your air conditioning system was produced after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+However, if your air conditioner was made before January 2010, you have a couple options:

 1) Invest in an upgraded, more environmentally-friendly system, which can use the approved A/C refrigerant.

-2) Call an expert to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
+2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved air conditioner refrigerant.
 Understand, though, this is not recommended because it could invalidate your warranty(ies).

 3) Stick with using recycled R22 until 2020.